cerebral-technology/alexmill.github.io/posts/_posts/2016-11-19-how-to-semi-supervised-learning-pca-principle-component-analysis.md

 $$\hat{Y}^{\text{test}} = f(\hat{Z}^{\text{test}}_{n \times k})$$

 And that's how you use PCA to make predictions on test data.
 Again, the key is to think of $$W$$ as a rotating transformation, which _projects_ your raw features into a $$k$$-dimensional subspace.
+The entire goal of PCA is essentially to learn this projection operator.
 This projection works on both training data and test data, allowing you to build a classifier on your new $$k$$ features and use that same classifier to make predictions on your test data.